-The Crónica Mexicana by Hernando de Alvarado Tezozómoc tells the same story somewhat differently: the Mexicas arrived to a new land persuaded by the demon Huitzilopochtli.
+The Crónica Mexicana by Hernando de Alvarado Tezozomoc tells the same story somewhat differently: the Mexicas arrived at a new land persuaded by the demon Huitzilopochtli.
 They found a mound of stones covered by a cactus forest.
-At the base of it they found an anthill and above the hill they saw a royal eagle holding a snake in its claws and devouring it.
+At its base, they found an anthill and above the hill, they saw a royal eagle holding a snake in its claws and devouring it.

 A brief who’s who of Aztec mythology